wirenboard/homeui/README.md

 Run `npm run build` for building and `npm start` for preview.

-## Testing

-Running `npm run test` will run the unit tests with karma.

 ## Default SVG-Dashboards

 In default svg-dashboards, the text is converted to curves.
 If you need to add something - add new text and select the Ubuntu font.